 A few days after we met with Bristolian illustrator Nicola Colton, we returned to Hamilton House to find out all about the work of joyous and talented illustrator Rosanna Tasker.
 Delving into the world of dreams and returning to her uninhibited childhood roots, Rosanna creates beautiful, dreamlike visuals that whisper poetic possibilities and evoke subtle mysteries.

-We engaged in an uplifting conversation about the blossoming artistic community hosted by Hamilton House, about her fascination with the aesthetics of the 1920s and her childlike approach to breaking the artistic rules.
+We engaged in an uplifting conversation about the blossoming artistic community hosted by Hamilton House, about Rosanna’s fascination with the aesthetics of the 1920s and her childlike approach to breaking the artistic rules.
 We stopped for coffee and cake by The Bristolian, one of her favourite spots to hang out in Stokes Croft, where we chatted about her latest commission for The Washington Post and her passion for classical piano and Burlesque, and ended our get-together with an invigorating plant-touching spree at the Botanic Gardens.

 I am a 25 year old freelance illustrator living and working in Bristol.
 I grew up in Shropshire in a beautiful cul-de-sac of four houses.
 It was a tight knit community of families, with slight hippy commune vibes.
 I absolutely love the city, but I'm a country girl at heart and often need my fix of greenery.